Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 The entire digital edition looks different.
 It still reads New York Daily Journal at the top, but underneath is a line of tiny text that says “Part of the Futurewise Media Network.”

 I frown.
 Futurewise Media owns The Journal and Topfold, but they haven’t been very public about it until now.
-I glance through the technicolor glow of my Optix at the people shuffling on and off the subway car.
+I glance through the technicolor projection from my Optix at the people shuffling on and off the subway car.
 Most of them are commuters with their brains buried in Topfold.

 I should be grateful.
-A few thousand people spending five to ten seconds in one of my stories will earn me a cup of coffee or half of a Kung Pow combination plate.
+A few thousand people spending ten to twenty seconds in one of my stories will earn me a cup of coffee or half of a kung pao combination plate.
 But it just makes me feel like more of a fraud.

 I get out at my stop, and my heart starts to pound in my chest.
 People blaze by in a blur of noise, and I can hear the steady beep of construction machines outside.
 A load of tourists bump past me in their rush to board the subway, and I push through the crowd with determination.

 I will not take no for an answer.

 I zone out on the short walk to the Futurewise Media building.
 It’s a towering silver skyscraper just a block from Times Square.
 The Journal offices are on the forty-fifth floor, and they share the building with at least a hundred other publications.